reactgraphqlacademy/fb-messenger/README.md

 ## Exercise

-1. Create a logger middleware to log in the console every action that is dispatched
+1) Create a logger middleware to log in the console every action that is dispatched

-2. Follow the next steps:
+2) Thunk middleware:
-  - `git checkout advanced-redux-part2`
+	1. `git checkout advanced-redux-part2`
-  - When you run `yarn start` you'll get the following error: "Actions must be plain objects.
+	2. When you run `yarn start` you'll get the following error: "Actions must be plain objects.
 Use custom middleware for async actions."
 To fix it you must create a thunk middleware in store/index.js.
-  - When your thunk middleware works you should see the list of Threads on http://localhost:300X/messages
+	3. When your thunk middleware works you should see the list of Threads on http://localhost:300X/messages

+3) Refactor the logger and thunk middlewares:
+	1. `git checkout advanced-redux-part3`
-3. Refactor your logger and thunk middleware so you can use them along with { applyMiddleware } from 'redux' in the createStore function
+	2. Refactor your logger and thunk middleware so you can use them along with `{ applyMiddleware } from 'redux'` in the createStore function.
+Documentation [https://redux.js.org/api/applymiddleware](https://redux.js.org/api/applymiddleware).

+4) In configureStore.dev.js, replace the addLoggerMiddleware and addPromiseSupportToDispatch that you've created with the ones in npm: `redux-logger` and `redux-thunk`.
+Note, we already did `yarn add redux-logger` and `yarn add redux-thunk`.

+5) Using thunk:
+	1. `git checkout advanced-redux-part5`
-4. Using thunks, add loading indicators to the fetchUser action creator in /actions/users.js
+	2. Add loading indicators to the conversation component by implementing the fetchConversation action creator in /actions/conversation.js

-5. use reselect to implement a conversation selector
+6) Selectors:
+	1. `git checkout advanced-redux-part6`
+	2. Create a simple selector in the conversation reducer and use it in the ConversationContainer
+	3. Replace your selector in the conversation reducer with reselect

 ### Bonus

 ## Links